anubhavpgit/anubhavpgit.github.io/content/posts/nicedear.md

 ## The Magic

-Behind the scenes, Nicedear uses a simple hash function to convert a seed string into a numerical value, which is then used to select features for the avatar.
+Nicedear uses a simple hash function to convert a seed string into a numerical value, which is then used to select features for the avatar.
 The process involves choosing from a set of predefined features, such as heads, faces, and facial hair, and applying transformations like scaling, rotating, and mirroring to create a unique avatar.
 Here's the [source](https://github.com/fuzzymf/nicedear), and here's how it works:

-1. With Nicedear, every avatar starts with a seed – a tiny spark that ignites a world of creativity.
-The seed can be anything from your name to a random word, and it serves as the foundation for your avatar's unique identity.

-	Nicedear uses a simple hash function to convert the seed into a numerical value.
+1.Every avatar starts with a seed.
+The seed can be anything from a user name to a random word.
+It uses a simple hash function to convert the seed into a numerical value.
 This hash is then used to select features for the avatar.
-The hash function is designed to produce a consistent output for the same input, ensuring that your avatar remains the same every time you use the same seed.
+The hash function is designed to produce a consistent output for the same input, which ensures that the same seed will always generate the same avatar.

 <a name="hashfunction"></a>